Arthur Franz: Television

 Franz played the role of U.S. President James Madison in the 1965 episode "George Mason" of the NBC documentary series Profiles in Courage.
 William Bakewell played George Wythe, and Laurence Naismith played the title role of George Mason.

-Franz portrayed U.S. Representative Charles A. Halleck of Indiana in the 1974 made-for-television film The Missiles of October, based on the Cuban Missile Crisis.
+Franz portrayed U.S. Representative Charles A. Halleck of Indiana in the 1974 made-for-television film The Missiles of October, based on the Cuban Missile Crisis in October 1962.

 Personal life

-Franz's third wife, Doreen Lang, died in 1999.
+Franz's third wife, actress Doreen Lang, died in 1999.
 He had previously been divorced twice.
 He married his fourth wife, Sharon, on February 14, 2006.

 Death

 Franz died in Oxnard, California, at the age of 86 from emphysema and heart disease.